 The Bootham Park site is extremely important to York.
-That's why we asked ministers to put the potential sale of the land on hold, while we work with health partners, to explore:
+That's why we want to work with health partners, to explore:

 - how best to guide redevelopment and protect the site's significant heritage

 - how the site could be used and how it interacts with the wider area

 - how a comprehensive approach could have large benefits to the city

 We’ve come together under the government’s One Public Estate programme, which supports public bodies to use land and property to boost economic growth, supply housing and regeneration, and integrated public services.

 The former Bootham Park Hospital closed when it proved unable to provide a viable and appropriate environment for modern mental health services.
 With a new 60-bed hospital due to meet current standards of care, when it opens on Haxby Road in 2020, we want to make sure that future developments at Bootham Park continue to protect the significant heritage of the site whil we consider how it interacts with the wider area, at the heart of York.